uhlerlab/image2reg/user_demo.md

 3. Link the gene perturbation embeddings of their corresponding regulatory gene embeddings by training the kernel regression model.
 4. Output the 10 genes most likely overexpressed (in decreasing order) in the cells in the input images.

+---

+## Troubleshooting

+In case you run into any errors please also consult the following section and the [Troubleshooting section in our README file](README.md#Troubleshooting/Support).